 Always knew Sachin Pilot as 'nikamma', but kept quiet in party’s interest: Ashok Gehlot

-Jaipur, July 20: Rajasthan chief minister Ashok Gehlot on Monday described his former deputy Sachin Pilot as a "worthless' person, "doing nothing", but said he raised no question over it in the party's interest.
+Jaipur, July 20: Rajasthan Chief Minister Ashok Gehlot on Monday described his former deputy Sachin Pilot as a "worthless' person, "doing nothing", but said he raised no question over it in the party's interest.

 In his statement, he, however, did not name him.
 He said no demand was raised to change the PCC president, a post which Pilot held for the last seven years in Rajasthan.